q3769/conseq4j/README.md

 ### Style 1 - Summon a sequential executor by a sequence key, and use the executor as a service as with a JDK/Guava [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)/[`ListeningExecutorService`](https://guava.dev/releases/snapshot/api/docs/com/google/common/util/concurrent/ListeningExecutorService.html)

-The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of "buckets" that are each associcated with a sequential executor.
+The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of " buckets" that are each associated with a sequential executor.
 The same/equal sequence key - according to its JDK `Object.hashCode` implementation contract - gets back the same sequential executor to ensure execution order of related tasks.
-As with hashing, when collision occurs among different sequence keys, unrelated tasks may unfairly procede each other in execution order.
+As with hashing, when collision occurs among different sequence keys, unrelated tasks may unfairly proceed each other in execution order.
 However, with the benefit of fewer synchronization checkings, this style may suit better with work loads that are asynchronous and more sensitive on overall system throughput.

 #### The API: